-Represents loans and advances for car earn out assistance, house rent, long-term incentive,

-The maximum aggregate amount outstanding at the end of any month in respect of loans and advances to key management personnel amounted to Rs.
+- Represents loans and advances for car earn out assistance, house rent, long-term incentive, retention loan and relocation assistance loans, as per the Company's policy. - The maximum aggregate amount outstanding at the end of any month in respect of loans and advances to key management personnel amounted to Rs.
 774 (2022: Rs.
 702).